Board of Directors

 Tony Reagins was named to the USA Baseball Board of Directors in 2021 and currently serves as Major League Baseball’s Chief Baseball Development Officer.

 In his current role, Reagins oversees the growth of youth and amateur levels of baseball and softball, both domestically and internationally, as well as the streamlining of amateur scouting around the world and operations of the Arizona Fall League.
 In addition to growing the game, Reagins’ work focuses on the continued increase of participation levels of baseball and softball through programs such as the “Play Ball” initiative and USA Baseball’s Fun At Bat program.
-Reagins has also been instrumental in diversity-focused programs such as the Hank Aaron Invitational, DREAM Series, Breakthrough Series, and the Elite Development Invitational among others.
+Reagins has also been instrumental in diversity-focused programs such as the Hank Aaron Invitational, DREAM Series, Breakthrough Series and the Elite Development Invitational, among others.

 Prior to becoming MLB’s Chief Baseball Development Officer, Reagins began his career in baseball as an intern with the Los Angeles Angels before working his way up to become the team’s Director of Player Development.
 In 2007, Reagins became the fifth African-American General Manager in baseball history when he took over the reins of the Angels.
 At the helm of the organization from 2007-11, Reagins’ teams put together a record of 363-285 (.560), averaging nearly 91 wins per season.
 The Angels collected consecutive American League West championships in 2008-09 and recorded the first 100-win season in franchise history in 2008 under Reagins’ leadership, earning him the Rube Foster American League Executive of the Year award.